sovrynn/ecdo/1-EVIDENCE/physical-material/flood-deposits/channeled-scablands/README.md

 ![](img/1807885650550571152-GRblxiCaYAE9Rnc.jpg)

-### The Channelled Scablands.
+### The Channeled Scablands.
 Evidence of...

-The Channelled Scablands.
+The Channeled Scablands.
 Evidence of a deluge which has been put on ice.
 A widely accepted thesis, published exactly 100 years after Reliquoæ Diluvianæ, relegated to the deepfreeze along with every other item of non-uniforitarium evidence. https://t.co/lKpgDHwlWx https://t.co/OqKe6brzU4

 ![](img/1807412035807781120-GRU159dXMAA-6EB.png)